Fanboy Expo 2017 - Friday

 The Fanboy Expo is a convention for all things nerdy.
 If you “geek out” about something, this event is for you.
 It was held the weekend of Friday, June 23, through Sunday, June 25, and actors, musicians, visual artists, wrestlers, and more came from all over the country to spend time with their fans.
 Many of the guests held panels during which fans could ask questions and photo opportunities (opps), autographs, and memorabilia were available for purchase.

 I was vaguely interested until I looked at the guest line-up.
-Once I saw C. Thomas Howell on the list—best known as Ponyboy from Francis Ford Coppola’s 1983 movie The Outsiders but he’s also done several other movies and had regular or recurring roles in numerous TV shows including Criminal Mind—my mild interest turned into dogged determination, as he was one of my first celebrity crushes.
+Once I saw C. Thomas Howell on the list—best known as Ponyboy from Francis Ford Coppola’s 1983 movie The Outsiders but he’s also done several other movies and had regular or recurring roles in numerous TV shows including Criminal Minds—my mild interest turned into dogged determination, as he was one of my first celebrity crushes.
 In Ms. Anthony’s 9th grade English class we read several important works and then watched the movie version of each, including Romeo and Juliet and The Outsiders.
 The latter is one of my favorite movies to this day (and the book is a great coming-of-age tale that middle and high school students still read today).

 I decided to make things interesting and, instead of just attending as a fan, make the Expo a business venture as well.
 Hey, why not see if your group can be a musical guest?
 Since a large percentage of the people in attendance will be sci-fi, comic book, and tv/movie fans, you could market to a new audience.
 Thanks, mind!
 I contacted the people who run the event and pitched my idea.
 They asked for examples of our work so I sent videos of my group playing a folk rock song (the Dropkick Murphys’ “Shipping Up To Boston”) and some Star Wars music (the end titles from Episode IV).
 The person said they definitely wanted us there!

 My next task was to find musicians who were willing and available to play geeky music for a few hours across two days.
-I brainstormed with a few friends and colleagues and was able to three high school students and one former classmate to fill out my group!
+I brainstormed with a few friends and colleagues and was able to hire three high school students and one former classmate to fill out my group!

 In addition to C. Thomas Howell (“Tommy” as his friends and fans call him) there were several other celebrities I wanted to see, including Ralph Macchio (Johnny from The Outsiders but more widely known as the title character in The Karate Kid), Michael Dorn and Brent Spiner (Worf and Data from “Star Trek: The Next Generation”), and Chris and Joey from NSYNC.
 I purchased photo opps for The Outsiders, Star Trek, and NSYNC.
 I decided that it was frivolous to purchase both photos and autographs but, as you’ll see, I changed my mind on Sunday…